MozillaTN/srmozilla/docs/_posts/2017-03-27-Result-of-Bug-Triage-Day-20170327.md

 **Hello All!**

 <p>The  Bug triage day took place on March 27th 2017.</p>
-<p>The Bug triage day was succesfully done.This time myself alone contributed to the Bug triage  day,Soon I will form a awesome team and we contribute to the mozilla.</p>
+<p>The Bug triage day was succesfully done.This time myself alone contributed to the Bug triage  day,Soon I will form a awesome team and we will contribute to the mozilla.</p>

 - [Balajii](https://twitter.com/balaji2198)